CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 ![Trader icon](https://i.imgur.com/kLLtO3P.png) ![Guide icon](https://i.imgur.com/NFYoIyr.png) ![Leader icon](https://i.imgur.com/soGD4Zb.png) ![Technician icon](https://i.imgur.com/r3te3QI.png) ![Medic icon](https://i.imgur.com/t59Kvis.png)

-Certain NPCs provide services to the player: Traders, Technicians, Medics, Guides, and Faction Leaders.
+Certain NPCs provide services to the player: Traders, Guides, Faction Leaders, Technicians, and Medics.
 While the default focus icon for most stalkers is a speech bubble, these *Service NPCs* each get their own special icon.
 Disabling this setting will cause them to use the normal speech bubble icon instead.
 ## Customize color for the Trader icon
 * Config setting: `argb_service_trader`
 ## Customize color for the Guide icon
 * Config setting: `argb_service_guide`
 ## Customize color for the Leader icon
 * Config setting: `argb_service_leader`
 ## Customize color for the Technician icon
 * Config setting: `argb_service_mech`
 ## Customize color for the Medic icon
 * Config setting: `argb_service_medic`
 ## Object focus icons
 The rest of the **Icon Settings** menu consists of pairs of settings for each icon: a checkbox for whether it is enabled, and an ARGB control for customizing its color.
 All of them default to enabled.